marionettejs/backbone.marionette/docs/marionette.application.md

 [Marionette.triggerMethod](./marionette.functions.md) function.
 These events can be used to do additional processing of your application.
 For example, you may want to pre-process some data just before initialization happens.
-Or you may want to wait until your entire application is initialized to start the `Backbone.history`.
+Or you may want to wait until your entire application is initialized to start `Backbone.history`.

 The events that are currently triggered, are: